gravitational/workshop/firedrills.md

      unregistering the node, 10% complete
 ```

-Once the operation completes, the cluster will switch back into the active state and the node will no longer appear in the gravity status.
+Once the operation completes, the cluster will switch back into the active state and the node will no longer appear in the `gravity status`.
 The `kubectl get nodes` and `etcdctl cluster-health` commands will also show that the node is no longer a part of the cluster.

 ```bash
 node-1$ gravity status